Offices & Services:

 ARTS and HUMANITIES enable you to find yourself and your voice in creative expression and the exploration of works of the imagination.

 SOCIAL SCIENCES confront you with the complexity and challenges of our world by analyzing the societies we create.

 SCIENCE, ENGINEERING, and TECHNOLOGY introduces you to Union’s unique commitment to teaching Science and Engineering as Liberal Arts and examining their impact on our humanity.

-LINGUISTIC AND CULTURAL COMPETENCY empowers you as citizens of a global community to contribute across cultural boundaries and shape our shared future.
+LANGUAGES AND CULTURES empowers you as citizens of a global community to contribute across cultural boundaries and shape our shared future.

 WRITING ACROSS THE CURRICULUM courses encourage you to explore and create your own understanding of the liberal arts through your writing.